tmtsoftware/esw/esw-shell/README.md

 ## Interacting with Sequence Manager

-Handler to running sequence manager can be obtained using:
+Handler to running Sequence Manager can be obtained using:

 ```bash
 val sm = sequenceManager()
 ```

-All sequence manager APIs can be called upon the handle.
+All Sequence Manager APIs can be called upon the handle.
 For example:

 ```bash
 val configureResponse = sequenceManager.configure(ObsMode("darknight")).get